 development of efficient screening methods and product-specific

+techniques for detecting genetically engineered food products.
 The other main objective of this paper is to review published

 analytical methods developed for identifying genetically engineered